The lockdown left them behind: Tragic tales from the road after transport shutdown

-A report on commuters being forced to run to cross checkpoints following the immediate implementation of the enhanced community quarantine reached Kapamilya actress Bela Padilla who did not like what she heard.
+A report on commuters being forced to run to cross checkpoints following the immediate implementation of the enhanced community quarantine reached Kapamilya actress Bela Padilla who did not like what she saw.

 The 28-year-old actress shared a video from ABS-CBN News’ Twitter page that featured Filipinos trying to reach the border of Batasan, Quezon City and San Mateo, Rizal in a limited time shortly after the declaration of the quarantine.